Defect-Aware Semiconductor Digital Twins

 A Machine Learning Framework for Preventing Cracking in Semiconductor Materials

-Simulating Defects at Interfaces in Materials:
+Simulating Defects at Materials Interfaces:

 Effects of magnesium dopants on grain boundary migration in aluminum-magnesium alloys